 The ethylhexyl salicylate (INCI: Ethylhexyl Salicylate) : Authorized up to 5% in Europe and the United States, this UVB sunscreen filter is a potential endocrine disruptor and irritant and is suspected to be toxic to aquatic environments.

-The homosalate (INCI: Homosalate) : Homosalate is a UVB sunscreen filter, the use of which is limited to 15% in European care products and 7.34% in the United States.
+The homosalate (INCI: Homosalate) : Homosalate is a UVB sunscreen filter, its use is limited to 15% in skincare products in Europe and 7.34% in the United States.
 In addition to being an atmospheric pollutant and toxic to aquatic environments, it is suspected of acting as an endocrine disruptor and a mutagen, and it may be able to penetrate the skin barrier.

-The amiloxate (INCI: Isoamyl p-Methoxycinnamate) : Authorized up to 10% in the European Union but banned in the United States, Amiloxate is a UVB sunscreen filter that is suspected of acting as an endocrine disruptor and being toxic to the aquatic environment.
+The amiloxate (INCI: Isoamyl p-Methoxycinnamate) : Permitted up to 10% in the European Union but banned in the United States, Amiloxate is a UVB sunscreen filter that is suspected of acting as an endocrine disruptor and being toxic to aquatic environments.

 The 4-methylbenzylidene camphor (INCI: 4-Methylbenzylidene Camphor) : The 4-methylbenzylidene camphor is a UVB sunscreen filter permitted up to 4% in European skincare products.
 We exclude it from our formulas because it is suspected to be an endocrine disruptor, potentially genotoxic, and able to penetrate the skin barrier.

 The octocrylene (INCI: Octocrylene) : Octocrylene is a UVB sunscreen filter authorized up to 10% in the European Union and the United States.
 However, it is a persistent molecule, bioaccumulative, and not easily biodegradable, and an atmospheric pollutant.
-Moreover, octocrylene is a suspected endocrine disruptor, a suspected carcinogen, a suspected mutagen, and a potential allergen that may be capable of crossing the skin barrier.
+Moreover, octocrylene is a suspected endocrine disruptor, a suspected carcinogen, a suspected mutagen, and a potential allergen that may be able to cross the skin barrier.

-The polysilicone-15 (INCI: Polysilicone-15) : Prohibited in the United States but present in up to 10% of European sunscreens, polysilicone-15 is a potential UVB sunscreen filter that may penetrate the skin and poses a risk to aquatic ecosystems.
+The polysilicone-15 (INCI: Polysilicone-15) : Prohibited in the United States but present in up to 10% of European sunscreens, polysilicone-15 is a potential UVB sunscreen filter that may penetrate the skin and has aquatic ecotoxicity.

-Summary of UV filters exclusively available at Typology.
+Summary of UV filters exclusively omitted at Typology.

 Refer to the table below for a list of UV filters that we have chosen not to use at Typology.